-Glennie Kindred is the author of eleven books on Earth wisdom, native plants and trees and celebrating the Earth’s cycles, including Earth Wisdom (Hay House), A Hedgerow Cookbook (Wooden Books) and The Sacred Tree (self published).
+Glennie Kindred is the author of twelve books on Earth wisdom, native plants and trees and celebrating the Earth’s cycles, including Earth Wisdom (Hay House), A Hedgerow Cookbook (Wooden Books) and The Sacred Tree (self published).

 She is a highly respected teacher and much loved expert on natural lore and Earth traditions.
 She has a strong and committed following and is renowned for her ability to enthuse people with joy, love and wonder for the Earth, for creating simple heart-felt ceremony and the power we collectively have to bring about change, both for ourselves and for the Earth.

 She enjoys sharing her insights and teachings through a wide selection of popular workshops and talks, encouraging and inspiring us to create relationship with the natural world around us, especially with our native trees and plants.

 She is passionate about creating beneficial change, the power of loving awareness and the new opportunities and possibilities that the holistic perspective brings to the future.

 She lives in Derbyshire where she enjoys her local community, transition town group, her garden, many creative projects, kitchen medicine, walking the land, traveling, festivals and her friends and family.
 She has three children, May, Coral and Jerry and a granddaughter, Evie Rose.

 Take an intimate and profoundly connecting walk with thirteen of our native trees.